Gordon Stein: Paranormal

 He published articles critical of the paranormal in the Skeptical Inquirer.
 His book The Sorcerer of Kings: The Case of Daniel Dunglas Home and William Crookes (1993) is a debunking of the mediumship of Daniel Douglas Home and the spiritualist claims of William Crookes.
 Stein suspected that Crookes was too ashamed to admit he had been duped by the medium Florence Cook, or that he had conspired with her for sexual favors.
 He also suggested that Crookes had conspired with Anna Eva Fay.
 He noted that contrary to popular belief, Home had been exposed as a fraud on several occasions.
 Stein concluded that all the feats of Home were conjuring tricks.
 In a review, biographer William Hodson Brock wrote that Stein made his "case against Crookes and Home clearly and logically."

 He also edited the Encyclopedia of the Paranormal (1996), which received positive reviews.
 Stein had documented the tricks of fraudulent mediums.
 He discovered that a levitation photograph of Carmine Mirabelli had been chemically retouched.

+Debate

+In 1985, Gordon Stein debated Dr. Greg Bahnsen at the University of California (Irvine), on the topic, "The Great Debate: Does God Exist?"
+The Bahnsen Institute maintains the audio files of the debate in mp3 format, and several video versions are available on YouTube.